GravityProto/GravityProto/README.md

 - interested in Game Design and all that is tech related

-- currently learning System analysis and development in IFPI and Ethical Hacking
+- currently learning System Analysis and Development in IFPI and Ethical Hacking
 - while learning eletric guitar, art and game making
-- loves tabletop and eletronic gaming (DnD, Metal Gear, Persona and Va-11 Hall-a are my addiction)
+- loves tabletop and ACGN (DnD and Metal Gear are my addiction)
 - 📫 you can reach me through discord since its the one i most check: gravityfox

 <h2>